nickdotht/sema-jibu-core/README.md

 ## Server build
 The server uses Expressjs
 * Change to report_server folder: `cd report_server`
+* Follow [the instructions below](#env-files) to create the environment variables file needed by the project
 * Install components: `yarn`
 * Start the server on port 3001: `yarn start`.
 Note that client is configured to access the server on port 3001
 * Test the server access via curl: `curl http://localhost:3001/untapped/health-check` this should return {"server":"Ok","database":"Ok"}